Atmosera-CoPilot-Dev/self-paced/go/robot/instructions.md

 ## Step 4

-Create a method of robot named "initialize" that takes an argument of type string.\
+Create a method of robot named "initialize" that takes an argument of type string.
 Assign the argument to the name field of the robot

 ## Step 5

-Create a method of robot named \"move\" that takes an argument of type direction.\
+Create a method of robot named "move" that takes an argument of type direction.
 Using a switch statement:

 -   increment x if the direction is north,